 Expand the use of the successful ecological method of growing maize and sorghum in sub-Saharan Africa (Kenya, Uganda, Tanzania, Ethiopia, Malawi, Zambia, Zimbabwe, Rwanda, Senegal and Burkina Faso).

 Push-Pull is an integrated, sustainable method of farming that increases yields by controlling pests, retaining soil moisture and improving soil fertility in a natural way.

 Desmodium is planted as an intercrop between the maize or millet and its smell repels the stemborer moths - Push.
 The ability of the soil to absorb and store moisture is improved, nitrogen is fixed and so soil fertility is improved.
 In addition, desmodium decimates the striga weed and so increases yields.

-Napier grass is planted as a border crap and it draws the moths away from the field - Pull.
+Napier grass is planted as a border crop; it draws the moths away from the field - Pull.
 The moth larvae then perish on the sticky leaves of the napier grass.
 Both napier grass and desmodium are also a welcome source of healthy animal fodder.

-The Development Goal is to increase food security and incomes by accelerating the spread of the Push-Pull method of cultivation and improving the supply chain in East Africa.
+The aim is to increase food security and incomes by accelerating the spread of the Push-Pull method of cultivation and improving the supply chain in East Africa.

 Objectives of current project phase

 - Support innovative and participative methods for the sustainable spread of the Push-Pull method and also strengthen local and regional partnerships

 - Train members of farming cooperatives in the exploitation of synergies in marketing, distribution and processing of surplus production

 - Support gender equality by introducing additional methods of distribution that are easily accessible by women and disadvantaged groups in society